-The Feature evaluation tab is used to set the weights and decay of the events used in the model.
+The Feature evaluation tab is used to configure the weights and the decay of the events used in the model.
 In this page, you can also see which events are performing best in terms of lift to conversion.

 To read the "Feature" table:

 - Activity type: when building the event mapping we categorize events ("meta events") in different segments (Web Activity, Marketing Activity, Product Usage, Sales Activity, Email Activity...)

 - Negative User Activity: when building the event mapping we also define if the event is more of a "negative action" (deleted account, unsubscribe from newsletter, declined invitation ...) than a positive event (showing that the user is engaging with the product / company).

 - We would typically assign negative weights to negative user activities

 - Meta Event: event performed by a user, mapped from your original event.
 We use the term "meta" to reflect the layer of mapping that we have done on top of the events you send us, which can just be a renaming but also a grouping of different events.

 To understand what is behind those meta events, please go to app.madkudu.com > Mapping > Event mapping.

 Columns related to Parameters: